fum-cs/mfds/_sources/high-dimensional-spaces/high-dim-intro.md

 ![](img/banner.png)

-# Chapter on High Dimensional Spaces
+# 1. High Dimensional Spaces

 This chapter is dedicated to exploring high dimensional spaces and their implications in data science.
 The content is structured to provide students with a comprehensive understanding of the concepts and methodologies related to high-dimensional data and clustering techniques.